nokenwa/twilio-signal-london-23-build-projects/studio/README.md

 It looks like you're done with the flow, but there's one more step - the big red Publish button at the top of the canvas.
 When you publish changes to a flow, new executions are sent to the new version without disrupting people who were halfway through the old flow.
 Graceful upgrades, no problem.
 Publish now.

 > Note: You can [test a draft flow](https://www.twilio.com/docs/studio/user-guide#testing-draft-flows) without publishing.
+Feel free to experiment.

 #### Side Quest: The Twilio Sandbox for WhatsApp